 “GORDON, Joseph, of Onondaga, deceased.
 Bond $500 filed December 18, 1802, by Wm.
 Mitchell, Patrick McCabe, adms., William Cannon (or Carmon) and James Armstrong, all of Onondaga.”

 Joseph Gordon is probably the same one mentioned in Onondaga’s Centennial as one of the salt manufacturers.
+Patience was perhaps his wife.
 William Cannon (or Carmon) may have been difficult to read; it may be William Conner, who was living next door to James Armstrong in 1800.

 John Danforth and Patrick McCabe are listed in Salina in 1810, but James Armstrong is not, and the rest have not been found there either.